 You cross over from one side to the other at one of two bridges over the Intracoastal.

 On either side of the Waterways Trail, you enjoy uninterrupted views of the Intracoastal and passing boats.
 (On the west side, watch for gopher tortoises too; we spotted two and plenty of tortoise tunnels.)

 Bonnie’s favorite stretch of the trail system is from the Venice Train Depot north through Oscar Scherer Park.
-Roundtrip, this is be about 15 miles.
+Roundtrip, about 15 miles roundtrip.
 It offers the best scenery – over waterways and through undeveloped wood and wetlands.